PA Jury Practice

 Key Terms & Definitions

-Grand Jury: "A grand jury is a body of men and women who, according to law, are selected and summoned to serve before a competent court and are by such court impaneled, sworn, and charged to inquire with regard to crimes committed within its jurisdiction and to present all offenders against the law.
+Grand Jury: "A grand jury is a body of men and women selected and summoned to serve before a competent court and charged to inquire with regard to crimes committed within its jurisdiction and to present all offenders against the law.
+The grand jury has an ancient role in determining if there is probable cause to believe that a crime has been committed and a related responsibility of protecting citizens against unfounded criminal prosecutions.
 It is an inquisitorial and accusatorial, rather than a trial, body."
 38A C.J.S.
-Grand Juries § 1 (2008).
+Grand Juries § 1 (2019).

-Jury Verdict: "The verdict of the jury is that decision of the issues which the jury orally announces to the court, and which is received and recorded at the direction of the court as the finding of the jury."
+Jury Verdict: "The decision of the issues in an action which a jury orally announces to the court, and which is received and recorded at the direction of the court, is the verdict of the jury."
 50 Pennsylvania Law Encyclopedia Trial § 381 (2nd ed.
 2015).

 Voir Dire: "Voir dire is the process by which the court and the lawyers first question jurors and then decide which members of the jury pool will hear a particular case.
 Although often described as a process of jury selection, voir dire is in fact a process of de-selection in which lawyers seek to identify the least suitable jurors for the case and then have these jurors either struck for cause or excused through a peremptory challenge."
 James J. Gobert et al., Jury Selection: The Law, Art and Science of Selecting a Jury § 10.1 (3rd ed.
 2016-2017).